jentery/mdia200v5/index.md

 You do *not* need to purchase a textbook or any primary sources for this course, but you will need access to a computer, the internet (including [Brightspace](https://bright.uvic.ca/)), a camera, and a microphone.

-*Handouts*: I produce my own handouts for this course and will circulate them in Brightspace.
+*Handouts*: I produce my own handouts for this course and will circulate them as PDFs in Brightspace.
 They include concise overviews of key themes and terms to help you prepare for upcoming class sessions.
 You can think of them as an alternative to a Media Studies textbook.

 *Slide Decks*: I will create HTML slide decks for most class sessions and link to them in Brightspace immediately before class begins.
 This way, you can access my slides during and after class.